By localizing you can take advantage of Google Play’s worldwide reach and maximize your app’s distribution potential.

 - Plan for international marketing.
 Prepare to run an app install campaign and other regional or country-specific marketing from launch.
 Use the Google Play badge generator to build localized badges that you can use on websites or marketing materials.
 Generate new device art for promotional material with screenshots from your new localization.

 - Check your Optimization Tips.
 Check whether you’re missing parts of your localized store listing and get other helpful reminders for a successful localized launch.
-Launch the Developer Console.
+Launch the Play Console.

 - Final checks and publishing.
 First, go back and double check you’ve done everything in this list.
 Now you’re ready to launch or promote your app in your target country.